Krew-io/krew-wiki/docs/pages/upgrades/firerate.md

 This upgrades the reload speed of your cannon.

 ## Hotkey
-Pressing 5 upgrades Fire Rate by 1 point
+Pressing `5` upgrades Fire Rate by 1 point.